IRL2/nanover-docs/source/concepts/applications.rst

 Radial orient
 ~~~~~~~~~~~~~

-A server can, optionally, implement the radial orient feature as a command on
+The radial orient feature is an command optionally implemented on the
-the :ref:`command service <command-service>`.
-The radial orient command places
+:ref:`command service <command-service>`.
+This command suggests how clients
+should position their avatars relative to server space such that all clients
-all the avatars on a circle around the origin of the server space by
+are positioned in a circle around the origin.
+These suggestions are in
-setting a :ref:`user origin <user-origin-description>` for each avatar.
+the form of a :ref:`user origin <user-origin-description>` for each avatar.

 The command is named ``multiuser/radially-orient-origins``.
 It takes a
 ``radius`` argument that is the distance, in meters, between the generated